isomerpages/moe-ast-moehc/_school-histories/Schools/Seng Kang Secondary School.md

 In 2002, the school’s Red Cross Unit achieved its first Unit Silver Award.
 In the following year, the school attained the Ministry of Education Value-Added Academic Award.

 The school’s Hockey ‘C’ Division boys’ team made headlines when they emerged as the national champions at the 2005 Hockey National ‘C’ Division Championships, garnering the school’s first national sports title.
 In the same year, one of the school’s Girl Guides also became the school’s first to attain the President's Guide Award, the highest honour for Girl Guides.
-This set a precedent for the school’s Girl Guides’ outstanding achievements, which have continued today.
+This set a precedent for the school’s Girl Guides’ outstanding achievements, which have continued today.&nbsp;

 In 2009, SKSS gained niche status in hockey.
 Besides achieving success at the school level, some of the players have gone on to represent Singapore at the international games.
-In 2011, SKSS also became one of the few schools to offer Physical Education as an O-Level subject.
+In 2011, SKSS also became one of the few schools to offer Physical Education as an O-Level subject.&nbsp;

 In 2015, the school launched its Learning for Life Programme, ‘Building Character through Physical Education and Sports’, and its Applied Learning Programme in health science and technology in the following year.